SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Number.isNaN(num)|JS (true only for NaN) checking for finity
-Number.isFinite(num)|JS (false for all non-numbers and NaN/Infinity) In CSS, the general numeric type is <number>, which supports decimal numbers also. <integer> is a speialization for integers.
+Number.isFinite(num)|JS (false for all non-numbers and NaN/Infinity) In CSS, the general numeric type is ‹number›, which supports decimal numbers also. ‹integer› is a speialization for integers.
-In CSS, percentages are a special type, <percentage>.
+In CSS, percentages are a special type, ‹percentage›.
-In CSS, <percentage> consists of a <number> followed by a %
+In CSS, ‹percentage› consists of a ‹number› followed by a %

 #### Overflow